 Get the carnitas burrito (make it a “super” with guac and sour cream) from La Taqueria (rice-free), Pancho Villa, or El Farolito and you won’t need to eat dinner.
 Let’s just say I’ve eaten my fair share of burritos since moving to San Francisco.
 And while you’re here in the Mission, check out Clarion and Balmy alleys for unique street art and 24th street for shopping til-you-drop. ✓

 2. See the Redwoods in Muir Woods: Standing a whopping 250 feet tall, the grand redwood trees will soar above and make you feel tiny.
 Hike the rustic, dirt pathways of Muir Woods, as the sun streams in from in between the sky-high leaves and paints patterned shadows on the rugged ground.
 Do note that a parking pass/reservation is now required, so do your homework in advance if you want to spend the day stress-free at the park. ✓

-4. Hike Big Basin Redwoods State Park: Put on some comfy shoes and hike the mesmerizing Big Basin Redwoods State Park, where you’ll stumble upon soaring trees and whimsical waterfalls.
-If you’re up for it, set up a tent, a campfire, and spend the night surrounded by nature.
+4. Hike in Big Basin Redwoods State Park: Put on some comfy shoes and hike the mesmerizing Big Basin Redwoods State Park, where you’ll stumble upon soaring trees and whimsical waterfalls.
+This is where I made the 11-mile roundtrip trek to Berry Creek Falls (the longest hike on this California bucket list).
+If you’re up for it, set up a tent, a campfire, and spend the night surrounded by nature. ✓

 6. See the houseboats in Sausalito: Stumbling upon Sausalito is like wandering into a village upon the sea, with a myriad of houses floating upon the waters surface.
 If you’re looking for things to do in California, perusing the variety of waterfront shops and restaurants scattered along Sausalito’s main road is definitely a must.
 And don’t miss my favorite ice cream shoppe – Lapperts! ✓